-^{}The EdS and MTh use the same grading standards as doctoral programs.
+Note: The EdS & MTh use the same grading standards as doctoral programs

-Calculation of Cumulative GPA for a Degree
+Calculation of Cumulative GPA

 The cumulative GPA for an AIIAS degree is computed from all degree courses taken at AIIAS (except any failed course which was repeated), as well as any electives or other courses potentially applicable to the degree.
-Any AIIAS credits transferred to fulfill requirements for a second AIIAS degree (see Transfer Policy, p.
-31) will also be included in the cumulative GPA for the second degree.
+Any AIIAS credits transferred to fulfill requirements for a second AIIAS degree (see Credit by Transfer) will also be included in the cumulative GPA for the second degree.